LeaC0d3s/mt-exercise-5/README.md

     ./scripts/evaluate_4000_bpe.sh

+Observations about the result, as well as the table corresponding with all the BLEU score comparisons are explained in the PDF file I submitted on OLAT.

 # Task 3: Compare BLEU score and Beam Size variation on Best Model
 - My best model with a BLEU score of `23.6` was the 4000 vocab bpe model